THE VMIAC DECLARATION

 PLACES and SERVICES

-Many people dreamed about the importance of nature in an ideal healing space: gardens, trees, lawns, flowerbeds.
+Many people dreamed about the importance of nature in an ideal healing space: gardens, trees, lawns, and flowerbeds.
 Many also dreamed about light and windows.

 places